v4ngelix/w8-tracker/README.md

 # W8-Tracker

 ## Description:
 A lightweight weight tracking application for personal use.

 ## Goals:
-* Make tracking personal body weight and BMI over long period of more convenient.
+* Make tracking personal body weight and BMI over long period more convenient chore.
-  * Provide a simple interface for inputting weight - A simple website or a desktop application for daily measures.
+  * Provide a simple interface for inserting, updating and deleting weights.
-  * Save the data in a database for the long-term storage - *Thus the weight data would be kept even if a journal or a piece of paper is lost.*
+  * Save the data in a database for the long-term storage.
-* Learn new technologies.
+* Learn new technologies:
+  * Low-level full-stack application.
   * Set up a RESTful application from scratch.
+  * Deal with all the nitty-gritty details of the application, without the help of any frameworks.

 ## Roadmap / TODO:
 * FE
-  1. fix an issue where on adding a weight the chart has keeps adding new data to the existing dataset.
+  * Fix an issue where on adding a weight the chart has keeps adding new data to the existing dataset.
+  * Chart:
     * Replace chart.js with d3.js.
+    * Have a nice looking and well animated chart.
+    * Add a BMI chart.
+    * Highlight first days of the week?
+    * Chart should show the whole dataset, or maybe 7 day averages from the beginning?
+  * Add "Estimated date for desired weight achieved" prediction.
+    * Show weight trend (probably based on 7 day average).
+    * Have favicon change color based on the weight. (chart rising / crhart falling).
   * Adding value will make the chart to add the whole dataset again.
-  * Have a nice looking and well animated chart.
   * Use separate urls for me and her weights?
   * Finish up the form.
   * Enable updating weights.
-  * Add a BMI chart.
   * Set up typescript compilation.
   * Enable sorting table by date and weight (reuse getWEights function with sorting override?) .
   * have rendering method separate from the data fetching method.
-  * Show up to 7 last days weight as "open".
+  * Show up to 7 last days weight as "open" or two weeks.
   * Other weights group based by week.
 Should be displayed in the table as collapsible rows.
-  * Chart should show the whole dataset, or maybe 7 day averages from the beginning?
   * or maybe have it toggleable, show all or the previous 365 days.
   * Somewhat same with the table.
 Table shouldn't be too long.
   * Where does the 7 day average calculation take place?
 Save it to DB? or calculate on the fly in BE or FE?
-  * Add "Estimated date for desired weight achieved" prediction.
-    * Show weight trend (probably based on 7 day average).
-    * Have favicon change color based on the weight. (chart rising / crhart falling).
   * Have index.html served as a default, find out a way how to use the existing back-end without port routing.
     * Might not be possible to use several ports on zone.ee server.
   * Fix data updating.
   * * https://date-fns.org/v3.6.0/docs/eachWeekOfInterval
   * Radio button for toggling differente types of chart modes.
+  * Try out webcomponents.
+  * Save view settings to localstorage

 * BE:
   1. Set up typescript compilation.
-  2.Use proxying to avoid cors issues.
+  2. Use proxying to avoid cors issues.
   3. Get root path from .env file.
-  4. Remove credentials from the code, read them from an .env file.
-  5. Enable deleting weights.
+  4. Enable modular code writing, separate code to different files.

 * DEVOPS:
   * Try Github webhooks.
 (POST query after events)